Home Contact us Terms & conditions Shopping cart Surplus sales

 Gadget Serial Driver on the USB device port

-This article illustrate how to use the Linux Gadget Serial Driver to emulate an USB serial device accessible via a virtual serial port from your PC with a FOX Board.
+This article illustrate how to use the Linux Gadget Serial Driver to emulate an USB serial device accessible via a virtual serial port from your PC with an Acme Systems board.

 To enable this feature is not requested any new driver on the factory default bootable microSD.

-We'll illustrate how to communicate with a FOX Board wired to your PC with a simple USB cable using Hyper Terminal or putty on Windows PC.
+We'll illustrate how to communicate with an Acme board wired to your PC with a simple USB cable using Hyper Terminal or putty on Windows PC.

 Download and save on your PC this file linux-cdc-acm.inf.